makingbloke/EntityFrameworkCore.Extensions/ReadMe.md

 ## Limitations

-Only SQLite and SQL Server are currently supported.
+* Only SQLite and SQL Server are supported.
+Support for other databases may be added in the future.

+* Currently the DoesExist extensions only support checking if databases and tables exists.
+This will be extended to include other object types such as indexes, views and stored procedures at some point.

 ## Methods

-#### Database Type Methods
+#### Database Type Extensions

 **`DatabaseType GetDatabaseType(this DatabaseFacade databaseFacade)`**
 **`DatabaseType GetDatabaseType(this MigrationBuilder migrationBuilder)`**